-- Temperature probe: Allows adjusting the calibration offsets for temperature probes (both the internal temperature sensor and any temperature probe connected to the device's multi-function inputs).
-The calibration offset is added to the temperature measured by the probe in order to compensate for the effect of local heat sources or air drafts that might affect the measurement. - Remote access (VERSO+IP only): Opens the remote access page, where the VERSO+IP device can be linked to the Iddero Mobile app for remote control from smartphones and tablets.
-This page shows the following: - The current status of the cloud service - The current IP address (obtained automatically using DHCP) - Buttons to link the device to a new idderocloud account, and to unlink the device from the current account (for more information please refer to 5 Remote access on page 99). - Info: Shows information about the device and the configuration.
+- Temperature probe: Allows adjusting the calibration offsets for enabled temperature probes (both the internal temperature sensor and any temperature probe connected to the device's multi-function inputs).
+The calibration offset is added to the temperature measured by the probe in order to compensate for the effect of local heat sources or air drafts that might affect the measurement. - Network (VERSO+IP and VERSO INDOOR): Shows the current network settings.
+Network settings are configured automatically using DHCP for VERSO+ IP, and manually through ETS for VERSO INDOOR.

+- Remote access (VERSO+IP and VERSO INDOOR): Opens the remote access page, where the touch panel can be linked to the Iddero Mobile app for remote control from smartphones and tablets.
+This page shows the following:

+- The current status of the cloud service

+- The current IP address

+- Buttons to link the device to an idderocloud account, and to unlink the device from the current account (for more information please refer to 5 Remote access on page 111).

+- Info: Shows information about the device and the configuration.
 The following information will be shown:

 - Project name, if parametrized in ETS

 - Firmware and application program version

 - Serial number of the device

 - Current KNX address

 - USB: Allows advanced customisation options.
-See 4.1 Product customisation on page 97.
+See 4.1 Product customisation on page 109.

 - Defaults: Resets all settings to default values.
 Any user configuration will be discarded, including preferences, timer schedules, scene values, etc. The device will be left in the same state as if it had been just programmed from ETS.
 Note: The following settings are not affected by this option:

 - Current date and time

 - Display brightness

+- Audio settings

-- Linked idderocloud account (VERSO+IP)
+- Linked idderocloud account

 - Reboot: Reboots the device.